Getting Started with Amazon ECR

 Get started with Amazon EC2 Container Registry (Amazon ECR) by creating a repository in the Amazon ECS console.
 The Amazon ECR first run wizard guides you through the process to get started with Amazon ECR.

 Before you begin, be sure that you've completed the steps in Setting Up with Amazon ECR.

-A repository is a place that you store Docker images in Amazon ECR.
+A repository is where you store Docker images in Amazon ECR.
 Every time you push or pull an image from Amazon ECR, you specify the registry and repository location to tell Docker where to push the image to or where to pull it from.